garden-io/garden/docs/reference/module-types/jib-container.md

 ### `image`

-Specify the image name for the container.
+Specify an image ID to deploy.
 Should be a valid Docker image identifier.
-If specified and the module does not contain a Dockerfile, this image will be used to deploy services for this module.
-If specified and the module does contain a Dockerfile, this identifier is used when pushing the built image.
+Not required if the module has a Dockerfile.

 | Type     | Required |
 | -------- | -------- |